yviedev/yviedev.github.io/_posts/2016-10-09-pre-work-sprint-2.md

 category: Pre-Work
 tags: [api, games, ruby-gems, video]
 ---
 I'm still trucking along.
 We are still in the "second week" even though it's week 3.
-Our cohort has been extended for 2 additional weeks to allow a few more students to join so instead of 15 weeks, it will be 17 weeks and then we move on to the apprenticeship.
+Our cohort has been extended for 2 additional weeks to allow a few more students to join; so instead of 15 weeks, it will be 17 weeks and then we move on to the apprenticeship.

 I finished all of week 2! ::fist pump:: We had some bonus exercises including beginning to write a program for the card game, [War](https://github.com/yviedev/ACLTC/blob/master/war.rb) ([description](https://en.wikipedia.org/wiki/War_(card_game)).
 I understand the theory of what I have to write including arrays and hashes, but there are probably some other concepts that I am not fully aware of that would help immensely while writing.